uniwswap/uniwens-docs/permanent-registrar-faq.md

 ### How much will the yearly renewals cost?

-Yearly renewals cost $5/year for names that are 5 characters or longer.
-4 character names cost $160/year, and 3 character names cost $640/year.
-Fees are paid in ETH.
-The ETH/USD exchange rate is set by the Chainlink ETH/USD oracle.
+Yearly renewals cost 0.01BCH/year for names that are 5 characters or longer.
+4 character names cost 0.1BCH/year, 3 character names cost 1BCH/year, 2 character names cost 10BCH/year, and 1 character names cost 100BCH/year.

 ### What happens to the renewal fees?
 Do I get them back?

 Rather than being locked and held, as in the original interim registrar, renewal fees in the permanent registrar are spent.
 You will not get them back.

 ### How will LNS team manage and spend the funds?
-Will there be a foundation or transparent oversight?

-Funds are sent to the LNS root multisig, for the keyholders to determine how funds get allocated.
-We're considering multiple options for the long-term use of the funds, such as funding the core LNS team, as well as other teams building on LNS.
-There are also tax considerations to address.
+LNS is decentralized, there is not a centralized treasury.
+MistSwap and mainnet\_pat are both major investors and are incentivized to continue developing and improving LNS over time.

 ### How are funds from .bch registration income used?

-It's ultimately up to the keyholders to allocate the funds.
-We hope they will fund LNS ecosystems projects.
-If available funds exceed the reasonable needs of the LNS ecosystem, we hope other smartBCH projects will receive them.
+Funds are used to purchase LNS on MistSwap and given to those who [stake LNS](https://app.bch.domains/stake).

 ### Where can I manage all my LNS names?